Important risk and regulatory disclosure about TDX

 - Most of the digital assets, securities and other financial instruments admitted to trading on the TDX OTF are not listed (unlisted) and are exclusively traded “off-exchange/over-the-counter” (so called “OTC/private securities”).
-As a result, the Swiss regulations that apply to (1) issuers that have securities listed on a stock exchange in Switzerland, and (2) to its investors, do not apply.
+As a result, Swiss regulations that apply to (1) issuers that have securities listed on a stock exchange in Switzerland, and (2) to its investors, do not apply.
 In particular, the provisions of FMIA regarding the mandatory disclosure of large interests in listed companies (Article 120 et seq.
 FMIA) or public takeovers (Article 125 et seq.
 FMIA) do not apply.
 This means, among other things, (i) that the beneficial owners of large interests in the Company are not under any duty to make the nature of their interest in the Company public, (ii) that the provisions of the FMIA designed to guarantee equal treatment and undistorted choice of shareholders in the event of a public takeover offer do not apply if a public takeover offer is made for the shares of the Company and (iii) that the provisions of the FMIA that require any person who acquires more than one third of the voting rights of a company to make a cash offer at a minimum price for all the listed shares of the company does not apply.
-Finally, the Listing Rules (e.g., minimum free float, reporting of management transactions, lock-up of management transactions, ad-hoc publicity rules), typically applicable to publicly listed companies, do not apply in such a case.
+Finally, the Stock Exchange Rules (e.g., minimum free float, reporting of management transactions, lock-up of management transactions, ad-hoc publicity rules), typically applicable to listed securities, do not apply neither in such a case.
 The same rules as for a normal private company do apply instead (like for any other private equity investments).

-- Most of the market segments available for trading on TDX are not regarded as being liquid and may be even in some cases totally illiquid: the market for a financial instrument that is not admitted to trading on any trading venue is not regarded as being liquid within the meaning of Article 42 FMIO.
+- Many market segments available for trading on TDX are relatively illiquid, or “thinly traded”, and may be even in some cases totally illiquid.
+The market for a financial instrument that is not admitted to trading on any trading venue is not regarded as being liquid within the meaning of Article 42 FMIO.
 Moreover, the market for a financial instrument is only regarded as being liquid within the meaning of Article 42 FMIO if the instrument was traded at least 100 times per trading day on average in the previous year (from January to December) on the trading venue to which it was first admitted.

 - Illiquid securities are often difficult for investors to buy or sell without dramatically affecting the quoted price.
 In some cases, the liquidation of a position in an OTC/private security may not be possible within a reasonable period of time.
-Last TDX prices of illiquid or low liquidity digital assets, securities and financial instruments may differ substantially, and by several orders of magnitude, from their fair values.
+Last TDX prices of illiquid or thinly-traded digital assets, securities and financial instruments may differ substantially, and by several orders of magnitude, from their fair values.
 Hence, last TDX prices are not an indication, nor a guarantee, of future TDX prices and fair values.
 Moreover, in the case of digital assets, securities and/or other financial instruments exclusively traded off-exchange/OTC, last TDX prices and volumes may differ materially from the prices and volumes of other transactions executed OTC or bilaterally.
 Those third-party trades and prices are not transparent and not reported on the TDX OTF.
-Finally, last prices may also differ materially from the fair value in the case of low free-float, closely-held shares, knowing that the are no minimum free float requirements are applicable.
+Finally, last prices may also differ materially from the fair value in the case of low free-float, closely-held shares, knowing that there are no minimum free float requirements applicable for OTC/private securities.

 - Taurus may decide unilaterally, at any time and at its own discretion, to withdraw a digital asset, security and/or financial instrument from being admitted to trading on the TDX OTF.
 In such a case, liquidity may be substantially reduced, or even in some case totally disappear, and current shareholders/investors may face difficulties, or in some case a total impossibility, to sell their holdings.

 - According to the TDX OTF Rulebook, Taurus may use various types of market schedules ranging from continuous limit order books to discretionary auctions.
 Taurus may change market schedules at any time at its own and full discretion.
 This is the participants' sole responsibility and duty to carefully analyse and understand the specific market schedule applicable for a given security, digital asset and/or financial instrument before placing an order.
 Details about the applicable market schedule are provided in the top banner of the trading screen, by clicking on the “schedule” icon next to the price, and by consulting the “Markets & trading” section of the FAQ.
 If a participant placed an order and this order was executed, then it is strictly impossible for the participant to request the reversal of a trade.